-Kendellhurst Academy offers an enriched academic curriculum, a strong daily French language program, and a well rounded school experience.
-From our character building and social responsibility programs, we believe in molding active citizens in our school!
+Kendellhurst Academy offers an enriched academic curriculum, a strong daily French language program, and a well-rounded school experience.
+We have a seamless technology program with Digital Interactive Displays in all grade level classrooms, including secure live streaming for home learners, our upper grade classes all engage studies through school-issued chrome books, and our primary grade classes have computer labs in each classroom for coding, educational software and various computer studies.
+Through our character building and social responsibility programs, we believe in molding active citizens in our school.
 Our pedagogy builds upon the communities of inquiry model of education, encouraging young students to hone their ability to think critically and thereby affect the broader world.
-We offer in-depth study through bi-monthly projects and exciting curriculum driven field trips!
 Our dedicated and professional teaching team takes each day as an opportunity to nurture your child's mind and spirit.
 Our tailored curriculum is fun, hands-on and has your child's needs in mind!
 Kendellhurst Academy is located in the quaint residential area of Streetsville, Mississauga close to the Credit River, Streetsville Public Library, Vic Johnston Arena and Swimming Pool and other local community amenities.
-Call or e-mail us any time to plan a visit and look further into how the Kendellhurst difference will benefit your child!
-We look forward to discussing your child's needs.
-Our administrative team is available daily to ensure each day at Kendellhurst is a great day!
+Call or e-mail us any time to plan a visit or Zoom tour and learn how the Kendellhurst difference will benefit your child!

 daily French language instruction